GeniusesOfSymfony/WebSocketBundle/docs/config.md

       # The service ID to use when using the service storage.
       id:                   null

-    # Enables the new authenticator API.
-    enable_authenticator: false
-  client:               # Deprecated (Since gos/web-socket-bundle 3.11: The child node "client" at path "gos_web_socket" is deprecated and will be removed in GosWebSocketBundle 4.0.
-Use the new websocket authentication API instead.)

-    # The service ID of the session handler service used to read session data.
-    session_handler:      ~ # Deprecated (Since gos/web-socket-bundle 3.11: The child node "session_handler" at path "gos_web_socket.client" is deprecated and will be removed in GosWebSocketBundle 4.0.
-Set the session handler on the session authentication provider instead.)

-    # The name of the security firewall to load the authenticated user data for.
-    firewall:             ws_firewall # Deprecated (Since gos/web-socket-bundle 3.11: The child node "firewall" at path "gos_web_socket.client" is deprecated and will be removed in GosWebSocketBundle 4.0.
-Set the firewalls on the session authentication provider instead.)
-    storage:              # Deprecated (Since gos/web-socket-bundle 3.11: The child node "storage" at path "gos_web_socket.client" is deprecated and will be removed in GosWebSocketBundle 4.0.
-Use the "gos_web_socket.authentication.storage" node instead.)

-      # The service ID of the storage driver to use for storing connection data.
-      driver:               gos_web_socket.client.driver.in_memory # Deprecated (Since gos/web-socket-bundle 3.11: The child node "driver" at path "gos_web_socket.client.storage" is deprecated and will be removed in GosWebSocketBundle 4.0.
-Use the "gos_web_socket.authentication.storage" node instead.)

-      # The cache TTL (in seconds) for clients in storage.
-      ttl:                  900 # Deprecated (Since gos/web-socket-bundle 3.11: The child node "ttl" at path "gos_web_socket.client.storage" is deprecated and will be removed in GosWebSocketBundle 4.0.
-Configure the TTL on the authentication storage driver instead.)

-      # The service ID of a decorator for the client storage driver.
-      decorator:            ~ # Deprecated (Since gos/web-socket-bundle 3.11: The child node "decorator" at path "gos_web_socket.client.storage" is deprecated and will be removed in GosWebSocketBundle 4.0.
-Use the "gos_web_socket.authentication.storage" node instead.)
   server:

     # The host IP address on the server which connections for the websocket server are accepted.